 Punctum's success thus far is due in part to the care and attention it gives to authors’ visions and interests.
 At Punctum, authors’ voices are not normalized.
 An author’s style and voice is privileged over the market and other commercial forces that often drive the publishing choices of university presses and for-profit publishers.
 Punctum is focused on publishing both as an artisanal craft and as a house of hospitality that seeks to foster and preserve radically creative intellectual work that might not find a welcoming harbor elsewhere.
 Punctum is a non-profit "public benefit" corporation, registered in California, with editorial and production offices in Santa Barbara, CA and The Hague, Netherlands, that is dedicated to the idea that research funded by the public should be openly available to all publics worldwide, and to the idea that the tools for open access publishing should be open source, community built, and community owned.

 On behalf of the UCSB community, the Library's Scholarly Communication Program works to create, support and promote scholar driven, community owned and economically sustainable open science and scholarship.
 Improving access to scholarship for the UCSB community is the Program's core mission.
-Working collaboratively with Collection Coordinators, subject librarians, the Copyright Advisory Committee, and the Data Curation Program, the Interdisciplinary Research Collaboratory, and now Punctum books, the Program represents an integral part of both Collection Development and Digital Scholarship services in the Library.
+Working collaboratively with Collection Coordinators, subject librarians, the Copyright Advisory Committee, and the Research Data Services Program, the Interdisciplinary Research Collaboratory, and now Punctum books, the Program represents an integral part of both Collection Development and Digital Scholarship services in the Library.
 Unlike most science-based scholarly communication programs in libraries, UCSB's program grew out of initiatives developed by librarians of the Humanities Collection Group, who were curious about the radically changing landscape of scholarly publishing.
 Thus, with its roots in the interdisciplinary humanities, and a commitment to core Library values such as collaboration and innovation, the Program strives to champion a myriad of diverse and disciplinary approaches to OA, while prioritizing support for those UCSB researchers with the least amount of resources to join the open access revolution and the changing scholarly communication environment.

 A Two-Year Pilot Project